halfdan/IPv6Usage/README.md

 ## Contribute

-If you are interested in contributing to this plugin, feel free to send pull requests!
+If you are interested in contributing to this plugin, feel free to send pull requests or create issues.